Father - A realistic depiction of the suffering of Southeast Europeans

-A woman, on the brink of a nervous breakdown, drags her children - a girl of about nine and a boy of about twelve — after her to an old factory.
-Standing at the entrance, the woman begins to yell at the workers present and the plant's administration.
-She threatens that if they don't pay her husband's wage arrears, she will soak herself and her children with gasoline and set them on fire.
-The torment of ignorance and negligence echoes in the air for a moment, and then the woman starts pouring gasoline on the children, who are trying to dodge it.
-Then she pours the rest of the bottle on herself, at the peak of despair, and starts a fire.
-The shocking-gloomy opening scene of Father, the latest work by Serbian director Srđan Golubović, awakens nausea and anger with its realism and is a prelude to a black socio-political story based on true events in Serbia.
+A village woman, on the verge of a nervous breakdown, drags her children - a girl of about nine and a boy of about twelve - to the old factory.
+Standing at the entrance, she starts shouting at the workers and management present.
+She threatens that if they do not immediately pay the wage arrears to her husband, she will pour gasoline on herself and her children and set them on fire.
+The silence of disinterest echoes in the air for a moment and then the woman begins to sprinkle gasoline on the children, who are trying to escape their cruel fate.
+Then, at the height of her despair, she spills the rest of the bottle on herself and lights a fire.
+The shockingly dark opening scene of the Father, the latest work by Serbian director Srdan Golubović - known for the films "Absolute 100" and "Circles" - awakens nausea and anger with its cruel realism and is an introduction to a black socio-political story based on true events in Serbia.

-A glimpse into the real-life problems of an average southeastern European
+A window into the real problems of the average Southeast European

-There is a lot that Golubović manages to express with this film.
-On the surface, it is, of course, another Ex-Yugoslavian drama about the lucid abyss of bureaucracy, the oppressed civil servants and at the very end the dysfunctional system in both the social and political spheres of life.
+There is a lot that Golubović manages to incorporate into his film.
+On the surface, it is, of course, another ex-Yugoslav drama about the lucid abyss of bureaucracy, the oppressed civil servant and the dysfunctional system, both in the social and political spheres of life.

-Mentality - the biggest obstacle to the prosperity of a community?
+Mentality - the biggest obstacle to community progress?

-If one segment of the film was to be singled out as more impactful than the others, it would certainly be the ending in which after a difficult and painstaking journey, director Golubović does not give the protagonist the moment of bliss or a harmony but rather takes the one last shot, exposing Nikola to another shamefully rotten situation from the society that surrounds him.
+If one segment of the film stood out that is more influential than the others, it would surely be the end in which, after a difficult and arduous journey, director Golubović does not give the protagonist a moment of bliss or harmony, but rather gives him one last violent blow, exposing Nikola once more to shamefully rotten society that surrounds him.

-All in all, Father is a powerful social drama that portrays a decaying Southeast European society that is starting to live the lives only out of dry empathy for others and hopes for a better tomorrow.
-The most complex Golubović' film to date could certainly be seen as a Europeanized version of Wenders' legendary work Paris, Texas with the gut breaking fact that it depicts the hyper-realistic situations of a region on the edge of Europe.
+All in all, Father is a powerful social drama depicting the crumbling society of Southeast Europe that is beginning to live only from dry empathy for others and hopes for a better tomorrow.
+Golubović's most complex film to date could certainly be seen as a Europeanized version of Wenders' legendary work Paris, Texas with the painful knowledge that what is being shown is a hyper-realistic life situation from a region on the edge of Europe.